 Persistent HPV infections are a significant risk factor for cervical cancer, as they can lead to dangerous cellular changes in the cervix.
 Fortunately, the HPV vaccine provides a powerful shield, effectively preventing the types of HPV most commonly associated with cervical cancer.

-JHAH strongly recommends that females aged 9-13 receive their first dose of the HPV vaccine.
-Speak with your child’s pediatric physician at their next appointment to ensure they are protected.
+JHAH strongly recommends that females aged 9-26 receive their first dose of the HPV vaccine.
+Speak with your child’s pediatric physician (ages 9-14) or primary care physician (ages 14-26) at their next appointment to ensure they are protected.

 Access JHAH MyChart anytime, anywhere from your smartphone or computer.